 What is the CPD?
 The Commission on Presidential Debates (the “CPD”) is a private, nonpartisan 501(c)(3) organization.
 As a 501(c)(3) organization, it is eligible under federal law to serve as a debate sponsor.
-The CPD’s primary mission is to ensure, for the benefit of the American electorate, that general election debates are held every four years between and among the leading candidates for the offices of President and Vice President of the United State.
+The CPD’s primary mission is to ensure, for the benefit of the American electorate, that general election debates are held every four years between and among the leading candidates for the offices of President and Vice President of the United States.
 The CPD is an independent organization.
-It is not controlled by any political party or outside organization and it does not endorse, support, or oppose political candidates for parties.
-It receives no funding from the government or any political party, political actions committee or candidate.
+It is not controlled by any political party or outside organization, and it does not endorse, support, or oppose political candidates or parties.
+It receives no funding from the government or any political party, political action committee or candidate.
 The CPD has sponsored general election presidential debates in every election since 1988.
-Although its plans for 2020 are in the developmental stage, it looks forward to bringing high quality, educational debates to the electorate in 2020.
+Plans for the 2024 debates are underway, and the CPD looks forward to bringing high-quality, educational debates to the electorate.

 Following the 1984 election, two distinguished national organizations, the Georgetown University Center for Strategic and International Studies and the Harvard University Institute of Politics, conducted separate, detailed studies of the presidential election process and the role of debates in that process.
 Both studies found that debates between or among the leading candidates should become a regular part of the way Americans elect their presidents.
 A primary concern cited in the studies was that the leading candidates had often declined to debate or resisted debates until the last minute.
 With this concern in mind, both the Georgetown and Harvard reports recommended that the two major political parties endorse a mechanism designed to ensure, to the greatest extent possible, that presidential debates between the leading candidates be made a permanent part of the electoral process.

 Who runs the CPD?
 The CPD is governed by an independent Board of Directors.
-The CPD Board presently is jointly chaired by Frank J. Fahrenkopf, Jr. and Dorothy S. Ridings.
+The CPD Board presently is jointly chaired by Frank J. Fahrenkopf, Jr. and Antonia Hernandez.
 Although at the time the CPD was formed, co-founders Kirk and Fahrenkopf served, respectively, as chairmen of the Democratic National Committee and Republican National Committee, their terms ended in 1989.
-In the intervening 30 years, no sitting officer of either major party has had any affiliation with the CPD and the major parties have no role whatsoever in running CPD or setting its policies.
+In the intervening 30 years, no sitting officer of either major party has had any affiliation with the CPD, and the major parties have no role whatsoever in running the CPD or setting its policies.
 In addition to the Co-Chairs, the current Board consists of the following distinguished Americans, all of whom volunteer their time to serve on the CPD Board:

 Charles Gibson, Former Anchor, ABC World News with Charles Gibson